-Although nowadays photography styles seem to incorporate a photojournalistic feel to the pictures, the photojournalistic engagement session typically is one where the photographer has little or no involvement at all.
-This session is where the couple has a specific and sentimental activity or location that they desire to have engagement photos taken at.
+Although nowadays photography styles seem to incorporate a photojournalistic feel, the photojournalistic engagement session typically is one where the photographer has little or no involvement at all.
+The couple has a specific and sentimental activity or location that they desire to have engagement photos taken at.
 Most often, the couple goes about their business and acts as they normally do while the photographer works “behind the scenes” to capture the shots from the outside looking in.
-The couple acts completely natural, ignoring that there is even a camera lens involved.
+The couple acts completely natural, ignoring that there is even a camera involved.

 One of the best lenses for this type of shoot a telephoto lens.
 This allows the photographer to stand 10 to 30 yards away from the couple, allowing for privacy and intimacy.
 Candid pictures are easy to acquire in this engagement session because the couple stays very connected with each other, undisturbed by any surrounding distractions.

 Because many couples are not sure what to do when the camera is in front of their faces, the guided engagement session includes a great deal of the photographer’s input and direction.
 First, collaborate directly with the couple to determine the specific location(s) of the engagement shoot, then upon beginning the session, help to guide the couple through the shots and poses.

 When booking an engagement photography session, make absolute sure to familiarize yourself with the couple’s personality, likes, dislikes, and style.
 That way, when out shooting, you can help to find poses and scenes that fit the couple’s tastes.
 Because the session is guided, many of the images are traditional in nature and posed shots.
 Many photographers also capture candid shots and also a few creative photojournalistic shots, but typically the pictures are more traditional and posed.